victorjperez/blog/_posts/2021-12-10-On-Eating-Alone.markdown

 Anyways at the other fancy Mediterranean restaurant

 Might rant might not

  <!--more-->

-Something about tha portrait museum made me miss west virginia
+Something about the portrait museum made me miss West Virginia

 The simplicity of it all